Panda1510/Entertainment-Info-App/README.md

 * API used: MovieDB
 * For the genres part, used Chip from material UI

-### TODO (TO MAKE IT BETTER):
-* Make the cards come up and zoom in a little bit, to give a coming up effect

 # Getting Started with Create React App